 Working class unity is a core belief of our union.
 Article IV of the Union’s constitution stipulates that all working persons are eligible for membership “regardless of skill, age, sex, nationality, color, race, religious or political belief or affiliation, sexual orientation, disability, or immigration status.”

-While many regard marriage equality as the hallmark win for the LGBTQ+ Community (Lesbian, Gay, Bisexual, Trans, and Queer/Questioning), LGBTQ+ people across the country continue to struggle against housing inequality, workplace violence, and other forms of legal discrimination.
+While many still regard marriage equality as the hallmark win for the LGBTQ+ Community (Lesbian, Gay, Bisexual, Trans, and Queer/Questioning), LGBTQ+ people across the country continue to struggle against housing inequality, workplace violence, and other forms of legal discrimination.

 We must unite and fight against all discrimination, whether in our communities, in our government, or in our workplaces.
 Homophobia and transphobia keep us divided and weaken the labor movement.
 We must take up the cry that an injury to one is an injury to all.

 THEREFORE, BE IT RESOLVED THAT THIS 77th UE CONVENTION:

 - Encourages the formation of LGBTQ+ caucuses at various levels of the union;

 - Calls on locals to bargain protections against discrimination based on sexual orientation or gender identity, health insurance and pension coverage for couples of all genders and sexual identities, and leave-of-absence language that gives domestic partners the same rights as married employees;

 - Directs the UE Education Department to develop, in conjunction with LGBTQ+ members, anti-oppression workshops and materials for use at all levels of the union in order to educate our membership and communities on the destructive nature of LGBTQ+ oppression;

 - Supports organizations fighting for the rights of LGBTQ+ people;